Sarathns05/Pima_Indians_Diabetes_Project/README.md

 Overview
 ----------

-Step 1: Data Preparation and model building
+STEP 1: Data Preparation and model building

 In this step, explore the data, do the required pre-processing and try various Machine Learning models

-Step 2: Building the app using Flask and HTML
+STEP 2: Building the app using Flask and HTML

 Here, fetch the best-performing model from step 1 and build a web app using Flask and HTML.

-Step 3: Deploying the app using Heroku
+STEP 3: Deploying the app using Heroku

 In the end deploy the working app through Heroku for the world to use our product.

 Technology and tools used